 We generally recognize subscription revenue from clients monthly as services are delivered.
 As a result, the vast majority of the subscription revenue we report in each quarter is derived from existing clients.
 Consequently, a decline in new subscriptions in any single quarter will likely have only a small impact on our revenue results for that quarter.
 However, the cumulative impact of such declines could negatively impact our business and results of operations in future quarters.
-Accordingly, the effect of potential changes in our pricing policies or renewal rates, and significant downturns in sales, number of agent seats, market acceptance and implementation of our solution, including as a result of the impact of macroeconomic deterioration on our clients, increased inflation rates, increased interest rates, decreased economic output and fluctuations in currency exchange rates, will typically not be reflected in our results of operations until future periods.
+Accordingly, the effect of potential changes in our pricing policies or renewal rates, and significant downturns in sales, number of agent seats, market acceptance and implementation of our solution, within our installed base or from new clients, including as a result of the impact of macroeconomic deterioration, continued inflation, increased interest rates, decreased economic output and fluctuations in currency exchange rates, will typically not be reflected in our results of operations until future periods.
+For example, our installed base business, which typically contributes approximately half of our annual revenue growth, continues to experience macroeconomic headwinds.
 We also may be unable to adjust our cost structure to reflect the changes in revenue, resulting in lower margins and earnings.
 In addition, our subscription model makes it difficult for us to rapidly increase our revenue through additional sales in any period, as revenue from new clients will be recognized over time as services are delivered.
 Moreover, many of our clients initially deploy our solution to support only a portion of their contact center agents and, therefore, we may not generate significant revenue from these new clients at the outset of our relationship, if at all.
-Any increase to our revenue and the value of these existing client relationships will only be reflected in our results of operations as subscription revenue is recognized, and if and when these clients increase the number of agent seats and the number of components of our solution they deploy over time.
+Any increase to our revenue and the value of these existing client relationships will only be reflected in our results of operations as subscription revenue is recognized, and if and when these clients increase the number of agent seats and the number of components of our solution they d